enricmartos/CourseApiData/README.md

 ## Personal goals

-- To implementing a REST API using Spring MVC
+- To implement a REST API using Spring MVC
 - To build the data layer using Spring Data JPA
-- To understanding configuration, deployment and execution of Spring applications
+- To understand configuration, deployment and execution of Spring applications

 ## Core technologies